Meet the Other Phone. Flexible and made to last.

 What is a water softener?

 A water softener is a filtration system that attaches to a household water supply to soften hard water through an ion exchange process.
+There are two main types of water softeners - electric and non-electric (or mechanical).

 How do water softeners work?

-All softeners need to regenerate every so often, flushing the unwanted minerals through the system with a saltwater solution that cleans it out.
+All softeners need to regenerate every so often, flushing the unwanted minerals through the system with a saltwater solution that cleans them out.
 This process often takes place when it’s unlikely that any water is being used in the home, such as in the early hours of the morning.

 To find out how hard your water is, go to your supplier’s website.
 You can either type in your postcode or view on a map which water type you have.
-Almost two-thirds of the UK has hard water, which affects millions of households and results in extra maintenance, repairs and even the replacement of everything from shower heads to hot water cylinders.
+Almost two-thirds of the UK has hard water, which affects millions of households and results in extra maintenance, repairs, and even the replacement of everything from shower heads to hot water cylinders.

-Can I install a water softener myself?
+Can you fit a water softener yourself?

 There are several factors to take into account when buying a water softener: